 - a.
 Hay or Straw material shall be air-dried, free of seeds and coarse material.
 Apply 2 bales/1,000 sf or 1.5 to 2 tons/acre to cover 90% of ground surface. - b.
-Erosion Control Mix: It can be used as a stand-alone reinforcement: - 2-inches thick for slopes flatter than 3H:1V; 4-inches thick for slopes greater than 3H:1V; - on slopes 2 horizontal to 1 vertical or less; - on frozen ground or forested areas; and - at the edge of gravel parking areas and areas under construction. c.
+Erosion Control Mix: It can be used as a stand-alone reinforcement: - 2-inches thick for slopes flatter than 3H:1V; • 4-inches thick for slopes greater than 3H:1V; - on slopes 2 horizontal to 1 vertical or less; - on frozen ground or forested areas; and - at the edge of gravel parking areas and areas under construction. - c.
 Erosion control mix alone is not suitable: - on slopes with groundwater seepage; at low points with concentrated flows and in gullies; - at the bottom of steep perimeter slopes exceeding 100 feet in length; • below culvert outlet aprons; and around catch basins and closed storm systems.

 - d.
-Chemical Mulches and Soil Binders: Wide ranges of synthetic spray-on materials are marketed to protect the soil surface.
-These are emulsions that are mixed with water and applied to the soil.
-They may be used alone, but most often are used to hold wood fiber, hydro-mulches or straw to the soil surface. - e.
-Erosion Control Blankets and Mats: Mats are manufactured combinations of mulch and netting designed to retain soil moisture and modify soil temperature.
-During the growing season (April 15th to November 1st) use mats indicated on drawings or North American Green (NAG) S75 (or mulch and netting) on: - the base of grassed waterways; - steep slopes (15 percent or greater); and - any disturbed soil within 100 feet of lakes, streams, or wetlands.
+Chemical Mulches and Soil Binders: Wide ranges of synthetic spray-on materials are G. OVER-WINTER CONSTRUCTION EROSION CONTROL MEASURE marketed to protect the soil surface.
+These are emulsions that are i and applied to the soil.
+They may be used alone, but most often are wood fiber, hydro-mulches or straw to the soil surface. - e.
+Erosion Control Blankets and Mats: Mats are manufactured combina and netting designed to retain soil moisture and modify soil tempera growing season (April 15th to November 1st) use mats indicated on c North American Green (NAG) S75 (or mulch and netting) on: - the base of grassed waterways; - steep slopes (15 percent or greater); and • any disturbed soil within 100 feet of lakes, streams, or wetlands.

-During the late fall and winter (November 1st to April 15th) use heavy grade mats indicated on drawings for NAG SC250 on all areas noted above plus use lighter grade mats
+During the late fall and winter (November 1st to April 15th) use heavy gra indicated on drawings for NAG SC250 on all areas noted above plus use I

-NAG S75 (or mulch and netting) on: sideslopes of grassed waterways; and moderate slopes (between 8 and 15

-C. TEMPORARY DUST CONTROL
+- NAG S75 (or mulch and netting) on: sideslopes of grassed waterways; and moderate slopes (between percent). - C. TEMPORARY DUST CONTROL

-To prevent the blowing and movement of dust from exposed soil surfaces, and reduce the presence of dust, use water or calcium chloride to control dusting by preserving the moisture level in the road surface materials.
+To prevent the blowing and movement of dust from exposed soil surfaces, presence of dust, use water or calcium chloride to control dusting by preser moisture level in the road surface materials.